Evaluating Human-Language Model Interaction: Experiments

-Interactive summarization has been studied by prior work in the context of multi-document summarization, where users interact with the system to query for additional information to expand upon an initial summary \citep{shapira-etal-2021-extending,shapira-etal-2022-interactive,avinesh2018sherlock}.
-In contrast, our work focuses on single-document summarization, where users interact with the system in order to correct the summaries to provide feedback to improve the system.
+Text summarization is a long-standing problem in NLP \citep{luhn1958automatic, mani1999advances, sparck1999automatic, nenkova2012survey}.
+Notably, it has been studied in interactive settings for multi-document summarization, where the users interact with the system to query for additional information to expand upon an initial summary \citep{avinesh2018sherlock,shapira2021extending,shapira2022interactive}.
+In contrast, we focus on human-LM interaction for single-document summarization, where users interact with the system to correct LM-generated summaries.
+In addition, as users correct summaries for a sequence of documents, we provide previous human-edited summaries as examples to the system to improve future summaries via in-context learning.

-Our work is closely related to a line of recent work that looks at improving the performance of \lms through human feedback by fine-tuning \lms using reinforcement learning \citep{ziegler2019finetuning,bohm-etal-2019-better,DBLP:journals/corr/abs-2009-01325,ouyang2022instructions} or natural language feedback \citep{campos2022training}.
-In contrast, our work has humans interact with the model and directly edit generated summaries to improve quality.
-Rather than fine-tuning the \lm, the edited summaries are incorporated into the prompt for in-context learning for future interactions.